English-language learner: Models of instruction

-"Push-in" programs versus "Pull-out" programs
+"Push-in" programs versus "pull-out" programs

 Two specific models of instruction include the push-in program and the pull-out program.

-The push-in program includes the English teacher coming into the classroom to aid the English Language Learner.
+The push-in program includes the English teacher coming into the classroom to aid the English-language learner.
 The benefit of this method is that students remain integrated in the classroom with their native English-speaking peers.
 This method does not isolate or single out ELL students; However, this method can present challenges in co-teaching, as the educators must work together to collaborate in the classroom.
 In schools using a push-in style of teaching, educators disagree over whether ELL students should be encouraged or permitted to participate in additional foreign language classes, such as French.
 Some educators argue that learning another additional language while learning English might be too challenging for ELLs, or that ELLs should focus on their English proficiency before attempting further languages.
 Other educators insist that foreign language classes are the only classes that put ELL students on a level playing field with their peers, and furthermore that research may suggest that ELL students perform better in foreign language classes than their peers.

-The push-out program entails the ELL student learning in a separate classroom with the English teacher.
+The pull-out program entails the ELL student learning in a separate classroom with the English teacher.
 The benefit of such a method is that ELL students receive individualized, focused training.
 Unfortunately, this method can isolate ELL students from the rest of their peers, leaving them feeling left out from the community.

-Instructional Practices
+Instructional practices

 In a five-week study by J. Huang, research showed that "classroom instruction appeared to play an important role in integrating language skills development and academic content learning."
 This study also highlighted that the "students acquire linguistic/literacy skills and scientific knowledge hand in hand as they assume various communicative and social roles within carefully planned language activities."
 By tying scientific content in English, the students were able to improve their language development between drafts and build upon their existing knowledge of scientific content as well.